-Does IPS offer payment plans?
+Does DMU offer payment plans?

 Yes, DMU does offer no-interest payment plans.
 Students may apply by simply emailing the Business Office with proposed installment amounts and dates.
 If a student does not honor the approved agreement, the Business Office reserves the right to revoke agreement and request the balance be paid in full.

 Are external payments toward tuition from my employer, parish or other outside sources accepted?

 Yes, all payments must be directed to the Business Office.

 Want to Talk to a Real Person About Federal Financial Aid?